uboslinux/ubos-docs/sphinx/users/networking.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This network configuration is identical to ``gateway``, except that applications running on the UBOS device are accessible btoh from the local network ("downstream") and from the public internet ("upstream").
+This network configuration is identical to ``gateway``, except that applications running on the UBOS device are accessible both from the local network ("downstream") and from the public internet ("upstream").

 Network configuration: ``container``